Amy Sharp, Ph.D., specializes in working with adults on:

 People usually call Dr. Sharp when:

 - They are having difficulty adjusting or accepting recent changes that have happened in their life.

-- They have noticed that their perfectionistic tendencies have started to hinder rather than help.
+- They have noticed their perfectionistic tendencies have started to hinder rather than help.

-- Their normal methods of coping with a situation are no longer working like they used to.
+- Their normal methods of coping with a situation are no longer working.

 - They want to learn to approach themselves with curiosity as opposed to judgment or limiting criticism.

 Dr. Sharp’s approach to her work as a therapist is to be curious, compassionate, and empathic.
 In her work with clients, Dr. Sharp partners with her clients to create a supportive environment in which the client not only feels safe to address her or his concerns but which also serves to increase the client’s trust in his or her ability to work through life’s challenges as they emerge.

 Dr. Sharp’s approach to therapy is very much influenced by her own experiences in therapy and life in general.
 1) Therapy is most effective when we acknowledge the place where we are, not where we want to be or think we should be.
 2) Curiosity is always more effective than judgment.